USB: Interoperability

 Various protocol converters are available that convert USB data signals to and from other communications standards.

 Security threats

-Due to the prevalency of the USB standard, there are many exploits using the USB standard.
-One of the biggest instances of this today is known as the USB Killer, a device which damages devices by sending high voltage pulses across the data lines.
+Due to the USB standard's plug-and-play nature, host computers are vulnerable to USB devices containing malicious software.
+It is possible to create a device that looks like a flash drive, but when plugged in, simulates a keyboard and types malicious commands.
+For example, on a computer running Microsoft Windows, the device can wait a set amount of time, then open PowerShell and download a malware script.
+The attack is called a BadUSB attack.

+Another malicious device is a USB killer, which sends high voltage pulses across the data lines, destroying or damaging whatever it is plugged into.

-In versions of Microsoft Windows before Windows XP, Windows would automatically run a script (if present) on certain devices via autorun, one of which are USB mass storage devices, which may contain malicious software.
+In versions of Microsoft Windows before Windows XP, Windows would automatically run a script (if present) on certain devices via AutoRun, one of which are USB mass storage devices, which may contain malicious software.

+It's possible to gain full system control by hacking USB controller.